 - Transform production: Conservation International works with companies to transform production and sourcing practices to be sustainable.
 We work within and across entire sectors, in collaboration with companies and industry associations, to achieve impact at scale, promote alignment between market and policy initiatives and accelerate the adoption of more sustainable production practices.

-- Inspire and activate: We work with companies to broaden society’s understanding the value of protecting nature and to encourage support and engagement of conservation efforts.
+- Inspire and activate: We work with companies to broaden society’s understanding of the value of protecting nature and to encourage support and engagement of conservation efforts.

 - Invest in nature: We work to inspire companies to invest in efforts to protect nature for the benefit of business and humanity.